 Netflix has started testing a new method to combat account sharing and password borrowing.
 However, this is the first stage of a new system, the goal of which should already be clear.

 It was only a matter of time, right?
-Netflix has started cracking down on password sharing.
-The move comes as part of a test that the company simply calls a "test."
-So-called password borrowers are asked to log into their own accounts.
-Interestingly, they can reject the suggestion and still continue with the "borrowed" account.
-The message states:
+Netflix has begun cracking down on password sharing.
+The move comes as part of a test the company simply calls a "test."
+So-called password borrowers are asked to log in to their own accounts.
+Interestingly, they can decline the suggestion and still continue using the "borrowed" account.
+The announcement states:

 If you do not live with the owner of this account, you will need your own account to continue.

-The message contains the option to "Join free for 30 days" or, if you are the owner, to verify the account with a 2FA code via email or SMS.
-The third option is to "Verify later."
-In theory, it would be no problem to click "Verify later" and continue to rent the account, right?
-But it is.
-It remains unclear how many times users can click "Verify later" without Netflix automatically blocking access.
+The message includes the option to "Join free for 30 days" or, if you're the account owner, to verify the account with a 2FA code via email or text message.
+The third option is "Verify later."
+So, theoretically, it wouldn't be a problem to click "Verify later" and continue renting the account, right?
+It is.
+It remains unclear how many times users can click "Verify later" without Netflix automatically blocking their access.

 Account sharing: Netflix will enforce terms and conditions permanently